tudo-astroparticlephysics/PROPOSAL/resources/config_docu.md

 ### Cross section parameters ###
 There are several parametrizations defining the cross sections and further options which simply scales them.
+For most of the interactions, it's possible to choose between multiple parametrizations.

 The cross section multiplier, available for each cross section, scales this cross section by its factor.

+Choosing '"None"' as the option for a parametrizations disables this interaction (default option for weak interaction and muon pair production)

-For **Ionization**, there is just one parametrization, but for pair production, bremsstrahlung and nuclear interaction, it's possible to choose between multiple parametrizations.
+For **Ionization**, there is just one parametrization:
+  - `"IonizBetheBlochRossi"`

 The **electron pair production** parametrizations are:
   - `"EpairKelnerKokoulinPetrukhin"` (Proc.
 12th ICCR (1971), 2436) with corrections for the interaction with atomic electrons (Phys.
 Atom.
 Nucl.
 61 (1998), 448)